armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-23-2.md

 ## Breaking changes
 <!-- Copy/paste from the previous version if there are recent ones.
 We can drop breaking changes after 3 minor versions.
 Add new ones from OSS and Armory. -->

+{{< include "bc-docker-giduid.md" >}}

+{{< include "bc-k8s-job-suffix.md" >}}

 ## Known issues
 <!-- Copy/paste known issues from the previous version if they're not fixed.
 Add new ones from OSS and Armory.
 If there aren't any issues, state that so readers don't think we forgot to fill out this section. -->
+No known issues.

+### Fixed issues

+- Fixed an issue where Clouddriver consumed more threads than it needed, which led to situations where pods did not have enough resources to start.
+- Fixed an issue where Slack notifications for Pipelines as Code (Dinghy) did not work.

 ## Highlighted updates